 Up to 2 days

-You can cancel your Airport Transfer booking for free up to 2 days before the travel date and we will issue a full refund.IMPORTANT NOTES - GROUPS / DISCOUNTS / HOW TO CANCEL
+You can cancel your Airport Transfer booking for free, if cancelled more than 2 days before the travel date and we will issue a full refund.IMPORTANT NOTES - GROUPS / DISCOUNTS / HOW TO CANCEL

 We offer discounts when you book accommodation and ski extras together.
 Cancellation of a part of your holiday can result in price increases on the remainder of your holiday.